obedAdu-Gyamfi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 .
 7. This 6-multiple_permissions script adds execute permission to owner and the group owner and read permission to other users
 .
 8. This 7-everybody script adds execution permission to the owner, the group owner and the other users to the file hello .
 9.This script sets permissions as owner has not permission, no group has permission as well, but othe users have all permissions
+.
+10. This script 9-John_Doe sets the file permissions to -rwxr-x-wx